HusseinS13/csPortfolio/README.md

   }

 ```
 This is the code that uses a boolean to check the value of the node.
 If the boolean is true, then the interface implements the code for the respective screen.
+If the boolean is false, it continues to traverse the tree.

 </details>
 <details>